-I understand that the school will take every reasonable precaution, including e-safety awareness training, monitoring and filtering systems, to ensure that my child will be safe when they use the internet and ICT systems and that the school will contact me if they have concerns about any possible breaches.
+I understand that the school will take every reasonable precaution, including monitoring and filtering systems, to ensure that young people will be safe when they use the internet and IT systems.
+I also understand that although internet filtering systems usually work very well, inappropriate content may occasionally still be accessible, but in this instance the school will take appropriate action with the service provider to request such content is removed.